 The power of reading body language and facial expressions in the hospitality industry

-Apparently up to 93% of all communication is nonverbal so a couple of weeks ago Charlie Heavey (Office Guru) demonstrated the art of reading people’s facial expressions and body language.
+Did you know that up to 93% of all communication is nonverbal?
+So to investigate further Charlie Heavey (HR & Office Guru) demonstrated the art of reading people’s facial expressions and body language.

 Often the focus of detective TV shows and films, this skill can also be applied in everyday life.
 Whether you are greeting your guests or organising activities in-house, the art of reading people can help you and your team achieve your goals and work together more effectively.